aws-samples/eks-workshop-developers/website/docs/eks/python/about-otel-instrumentation.md

 Follow the steps 1, 2 and 3 mentioned over the tutorial [Building and Running Multi-Architecture Containers](../../containers/python/multiarchitecture-image.md) to build and push the image.
 Keep the note of the image uri, we will be using to update the yaml.

-### Deploy the ADOT add-on in the EKS Custer and Create OpenTelemetryCollector Custom Resource Definition.
+## 3. Deploy the ADOT add-on in the EKS Custer and its pre-requisites.

 To deploy the ADOT Add-on cert-manager is a prerequisite.
 Deploy cert-manager using the command below: